 GLC’s engineering and manufacturing teams reviewed available drawings and specifications and determined that with the use of new technology and modern materials the tooling could be reproduced faster, and at or below previous costs to the USAF.
 To date, GLC has either reproduced, re-engineered, or reverse engineered numerous items in support of the A-10 Thunderbolt.

 Following the revision of the federal specification for Electromechanical Combination Locks (FF-L-2470), GLC’s Customer initiated design changes for its X-series High Security Lock to ensure compliance with the Government’s highest security standard.
 The Customer awarded GLC a contract to manufacture components for the prototype high security combination lock.
 Following a number of design changes and component revisions, the Government tested and approved the security lock under federal specification FF-L-2740.

 GLC worked closely with buyers and engineers to design and fabricate the high precision machined components required to meet the exacting Government specifications and testing.
 GLC’s on-time delivery, quality processes, and responsiveness to the Customer’s need were key to the success of this project and ultimately the award of a Government contract to our Customer.

-Byron Craig currently serves as the Business Unit Owner of GLC Industries.
-Since forming the company in 2005, Mr. Craig has guided GLC by growing it from a 3,500-square foot garage with only light machining capabilities into a machining production unit with an ever-growing list of additional capabilities.
+Byron Craig is the Managing Partner of GLC Industries.
+Since the formation of GLC in 2005, Mr. Craig has guided GLC by growing it from a 3,500-square foot garage with only light machining capabilities into a machining production unit with an ever-growing list of additional capabilities.